snegurova/project-magicdev/README.md

-# project-magicdev

-Below is a sample README file for your console application in Python.
-This README provides an overview of your application, instructions on how to use it, and details about the available commands.

 # Assistant Bot

 Assistant Bot is a console-based application written in Python.
 It serves as a personal assistant for managing contacts and notes efficiently.